 - Ensure there is adequate onsite parking for commercial and high-density residential developments so the safety of vehicle, bicycle and pedestrian traffic is not negatively impacted.

-- Update neighborhood residents whenever construction may impact traffic.
+- Update neighborhood residents whenever traffic is impacted.

 You may want to put this number in your cell phone, but please do not call while driving.
 Thank you for your help.